Help with funeral and burial costs.

 Social Security Administration – Individuals who are currently receiving Social Security payments from the federal government are entitled to a lump sum death benefit of $255.
 This financial assistance is only paid out if there is a surviving child or spouse, and the child needs to be 18 years of age or younger.
 Most beneficiaries also need to be uninsured.

 Alabama – According to Alabama law, each county needs to pay necessary burial expenses and funeral costs of someone who has died in the county and if they don’t have financial means.
-Assistance also needs to be provided to those family members living in the county who also do not have the financial means to pay their bills.
+Financial assistance also needs to be provided to those family members living in the county who also do not have the financial means to pay their bills.

 Alaska – Assistance is only offered for tribal members.

 Arizona - Limited burial/cremation expenses may be paid for.
 Call your local county office.

 Arkansas – Each County Judge offers a Paupers fund to the indigent and low income.
 This fund is payable to the funeral home for individuals that have no insurance or cash to pay for a funeral.
 All other options need to be used up before the county may assist, and the family needs to have very limited assets to their name.
 Also, the funds may vary by county in the amount they can offer.

 California – No statewide assistance is offered.
 Call your local coroner's office for advice.
 You should call the county before contacting a funeral home.